House of Medici: Rise to power

-For most of the 13th century, the leading banking centre in Italy was Siena.
-But in 1298, one of the leading banking families of Europe, the Bonsignoris, went bankrupt, and the city of Siena lost its status as the banking centre of Italy to Florence.
 Until the late 14th century, the leading family of Florence was the House of Albizzi.
-In 1293, the Ordinances of Justice were enacted; effectively, they became the constitution of the Republic of Florence throughout the Italian Renaissance.

 The city's numerous luxurious palazzi were becoming surrounded by townhouses built by the prospering merchant class.

 The main challengers to the Albizzi family were the Medici, first under Giovanni di Bicci de' Medici, later under his son Cosimo di Giovanni de' Medici and great-grandson, Lorenzo de' Medici.
 The Medici controlled the Medici Bank—then Europe's largest bank—and an array of other enterprises in Florence and elsewhere.
-In 1433, the Albizzi managed to have Cosimo exiled.
-The next year, however, a pro-Medici Signoria (civic government) led by Tommaso Soderini, Oddo Altoviti and Lucca Pitti was elected and Cosimo returned.
-The Medici became the city's leading family, a position they would hold for the next three centuries.
-Florence remained a republic until 1537, traditionally marking the end of the High Renaissance in Florence, but the instruments of republican government were firmly under the control of the Medici and their allies, save during intervals after 1494 and 1527.
-Cosimo and Lorenzo rarely held official posts but were the unquestioned leaders.

 The Medici family was connected to most other elite families of the time through marriages of convenience, partnerships, or employment, so the family had a central position in the social network: several families had systematic access to the rest of the elite families only through the Medici, perhaps similar to banking relationships.
-Some examples of these families include the Bardi, Altoviti, Ridolfi, Cavalcanti and the Tornabuoni.
+Some examples of these families include the Bardi, Altoviti, Ridolfi, Zurla, Cavalcanti and the Tornabuoni.
 This has been suggested as a reason for the rise of the Medici family.